Roquinio/kubeclient-roquito/README.md

 ## Purpose

->The purpose of this kube client is to offer a better tool for manipulate a kubernetes cluster and replace *kubectl* :tada:
+>The goal of this kubernetes client is to offer a better tool for manipulate a kubernetes cluster and replace *kubectl* :tada:

 ## Usage